 Add extra toppings.
 Make your cupcakes even more fun with sprinkles, chocolate shavings, caramel drizzle, shredded coconut, chopped nuts, or fresh berries.

 Add a filling.
-Fill the center of your cupcakes before frosting for a little surprise in every bite.
+Fill the center of your mini chocolate cupcakes before frosting for a little surprise in every bite.
 Check out this video tutorial on how to fill cupcakes from Sally's Baking Addiction.

 make the cupcakes